AllenInstitute/AllenSDK/doc_template/customization.rst

      (shallow or no nesting, built-in literal values, etc.) to maintain compatibility with general-purpose viewing and processing tools.

   #.
-Add a specialized data format.
-If there is a need to access a specialized data format,
-     Allen SDK has the concept of a LOB (large object) parser.
-This can be used to read or write the format using a third-party library, and then access the data through the manifest.
-     LOBParsers are not intended to be an all-purpose solution, but they can be helpful in accessing data that is not easy to encode in JSON format.

-  #.
 Use a different programming language.
 While the examples use the Python programming
      language, it is not a requirement.
 The formats in Allen SDK are designed to be readable from other programming languages.